theonize/Currier/Gloss/Isaiah/Isaiah 26.md

 	{Zeph 2:3} ~ perhaps _you_ may be hidden in the tribulation you = the righteous & humble
 	These 3 elements reflect Noah's flood remnant
+     They may also foreshadow a rapture- a hiding of God's people during the tribulation

 21) the coming conqueror